gibbz00/evolve/README.md

 #### PARTITION_ALGO=linux-only

 My recommendation.
 The constraints are for most mininal and those wishing to use a second OS do so with a virtual machine.
-VMs have come pretty far now days with options such as https://looking-glass.io/ offering GPU passthrough.
+VMs have come pretty far now days with options such as [Looking Glass](https://looking-glass.io/) offering GPU passthrough.
 It's what I've been using to access software such as Autodesk's.

 #### PARTITION_ALGO=windows-preinstalled